-Lactation: It is not known if clindamycin is excreted in breast milk following the use of vaginally administered clindamycin vaginal cream.
-Orally and parenterally administered clindamycin have been reported to appear in breast milk.
-Therefore, a full benefit-risk assessment should be done when considering the use of clindamycin vaginal cream in a nursing mother.
+It is not known if clindamycin is excreted in human breast milk following the use of vaginally administered clindamycin vaginal cream.
+See prescribing information for full details.

 Vaginally applied clindamycin phosphate vaginal cream 2%, could be absorbed in sufficient amounts to produce systemic effects.In the event of overdose, general symptomatic and supportive measures are indicated as required.